kortdriessen/SeeQt/sleepscoring/sleepscoring_gui_ReadMe.md

 - `--low_profile_x` keeps vertical grid lines for upper plots while hiding axis labels/ticks so only the bottom plot shows time tick labels.
 - The videos are grouped in a dedicated right‑panel container with its own vertical layout.
 Stretches are applied only to video rows so you can reallocate space between Video 1 vs Videos 2/3 without fighting other controls.
 - Traces are placed in a `GraphicsLayoutWidget`; when you hide a trace, the layout is rebuilt only with visible plots and X‑linking is re‑established.

+Matrix viewer rendering
+- Matrix/raster plots display discrete events as vertical line segments.
+- Each event is drawn as a vertical line at its timestamp, spanning from `(row + 0.5 - height)` to `(row + 0.5 + height)` where height is the configurable event height.
+- For performance, events are grouped by quantized alpha levels (11 levels) and rendered as batched line segments using `PlotDataItem` with `connect='pairs'`.
+- Only events within the current time window are rendered, using binary search on sorted timestamps.
+- Downsampling is applied if too many events are visible (>10,000) to maintain responsiveness.
+- Matrix plots are X‑linked with time series plots and share the same cursor, selection, and labeling system.

 Performance notes
 - OpenGL is enabled in pyqtgraph config when available; antialiasing is off for speed.